ChiWang03/Various-Data-Science-Projects/README.md

 Natural Language Processing for fun
 - Preprocessing data and looking at frequencies on the wine data set and web pages

+Mining Association Rules on the OKcupid data set
+- This short exploration was done for data 572 as part of an assignment, but further improved later on for deeper exploration